Top 10 Dangerous Minerals You Should Avoid

 Asbestos, a term for a group of deadly minerals, can be categorized into two main types: serpentine and amphibole.
 Chrysotile, the only serpentine type, is the most prevalent and commercially utilized form of asbestos worldwide.
 Despite its widespread use, chrysotile asbestos exposure has been conclusively linked to various cancers, including those affecting the lungs and abdominal cavity linings.

-Asbestos is considered one of the 'most dangerous minerals' due to its severe health risks.
+Asbestos is considered one of the ‘most dangerous minerals’ due to its severe health risks.
+Because of its unique properties, asbestos has historically been widely used in manufacturing fire-resistant and durable building materials, such as ceiling tiles.

 Inhaling asbestos fibres can lead to chronic diseases like asbestosis and lung fibrosis.
 Once lodged in the respiratory tract, these fibres cause significant inflammation and scarring over time.
-Composed of thin fibre crystals, asbestos is highly toxic, with no safe level of exposure; even minimal contact poses substantial health risks.
+Composed of thin fibers crystals, asbestos is highly toxic, with no safe level of exposure; even minimal contact poses substantial health risks.
 The World Health Organization classifies chrysotile asbestos as a known human carcinogen, underscoring the need to eliminate its use.

 Torbernite: The Radioactive Uranium Ore